uw-x/underwatergps/Offline_Process/README.md

 ## Python_3D_localization
 ### loc_depth.py
 This is the main script to infer the 2D positions of the distributed devices based on the estimated pairwise 1D ranging matrix.
 The gt.txt contains the ground-truth of 3D positions which is measured by the measurement tape on the ground.
 (Note: the ground-truth depth is also measured, and we used this measured depth to project pairwise 1D ranging matrix to 2D plane, and then apply the SMACOF).
 This will visualize the estimation of and output the 2D localization errors.
+The black cross symbols are the ground-truth and the colored circle is our estimation of 2D topology.
 <p align="center">
 <img src="2D_topology.png" width="500">
 </p>